Joon1221/sdc-gala-donation-bar/README.txt

 on helping children with disabilities by raising awareness, providing services, and fundraising.
-This program was created for usage in SDC's 10th Anniversary Gala as a donation bar that keeps track of the total amount of funds raised From the gala.
+This program was created for usage in SDC's 10th Anniversary Gala as a donation bar that keeps track of the total amount of funds raised from the gala.
 The gala reached its goal by raising $217,000 in donations.

 STAFF